 Etiology of DVT

-Many factors can contribute to DVT (see table Risk Factors for Venous Thrombosis Risk Factors for Venous Thrombosis ).
+Many factors can contribute to DVT (see table ).
 Cancer is a risk factor for DVT, particularly in older patients and in patients with recurrent thrombosis.
 The association is strongest for mucin-secreting endothelial cell tumors such as bowel or pancreatic cancers.
 Occult cancers may be present in patients with apparently idiopathic DVT, but extensive workup of patients for tumors is not recommended unless patients have major risk factors for cancer or symptoms suggestive of an occult cancer.

 Pathophysiology of DVT